All Products

 After the upgrade task starts, go to the Upgrade History tab.
 In the Upgrade Log column of the target upgrade task, click View Information to view the detailed upgrade process.

-2. In the navigation pane on the left, click Major Version Upgrade.
+2. In the left navigation pane, click Major Version Upgrade.

-If Major Version Upgrade does not appear in the navigation pane on the left, check the version and configuration of your ApsaraDB RDS for PostgreSQL instance.
-For more information, see Prerequisites.
+If Major Version Upgrade does not appear, check the version and configuration of your instance.
+For details, see Prerequisites.

 3. On the Upgrade Check tab, click Create upgrade check report.